 7. A dedicated a capital reserve within the stormwater utility has not been established, limiting major capital project implementation to available contributions from other restricted revenues funding the Town's CIP and/or award of grants from Federal or State programs.
 Dedicating resources in a reserve provides the Town with a tool to implement system improvements or new system additions based on priority needs.
 These funds can be used as a local match for a grant, debt placement costs for bond issuance, or direct funding of a capital improvement.
-Based on historical experience with grant awards, a dedication appropriated for use on a year by year basis is important to ensure the Town is competitive when pursuing grants.
+Based on historical experience with grant awards, a dedication of \$500,000 a year, appropriated for use on a year by year basis, is recommended.